MonsterReservationsGroup/byranLookHere/README.md

-current index keeps track of the current page callback is a function that is called when the next method is called, if it returns false the goToNextRoute is not called goes to the next route goes to the previous route
+current index keeps track of the current page callback is a function that is called when the next method is called, if it returns false the goToNextRoute is not called goes to the next route;
+goes to the previous route;

 ### help-button UI:COMPONENT

-only shown on screens smaller than 500px placed in lower left right hand corner of the screen scales periodically
+only shown on screens smaller than 500px;
+placed in lower left right hand corner of the screen scales periodically